leprekonsg/AI-Day-2025/README.md

 ## 🚀 Getting Started

-This project uses Node.js to run a simple web server and requires a Google Firebase project for the backend.
+This project uses Node.js and requires a Google Firebase project.

 ### Prerequisites